conormkelly/yts-cli/README.md

 ### API Key Management

-For Claude integration, you'll need to set up your API key:
+For Claude or OpenAI integration, you'll need to set up your API key:

 ```bash
 # Store Claude API key securely in system keyring